Rape culture was designed to show the ways in which society blamed victims of sexual assault and normalized sexual violence.

 - Rape culture is when college campus advisers tasked with supporting the student body, shame survivors who report their rapes.

-- Rape culture is when colleges are more concerned with getting sued assailants than in supporting survivors.
+- Rape culture is when colleges are more concerned with getting sued by assailants than in supporting survivors.

 A rape victim once said the first words she heard after her ordeal were “You were drinking, what did you expect?”
-These questions about the victims’ choices the night of the assault as opposed to the choices made their rapist were in some ways as painful as the violent act itself.
+These questions about the victims’ choices the night of the assault as opposed to the choices made by their rapist were in some ways as painful as the violent act itself.

 I attended the Vigil on the 29th for victims of Femicide and after the event the most disturbing and ironic statement I heard was the closing remark of one female leader she said “Dear girls as you’re walking home walk in parks to ensure you get home safe.”
 It is like saying “to keep girls safe we need a curfew for them” and then I ask if men are the ones doing the crimes why can’t we have a curfew for them instead?